peterpolgar/WNSI/README.md

 - install numpy: ```pip install numpy```

-- install a software which is based on the Message Passing Interface (MPI) standard, for example OpenMPI or Microsoft MPI.
+- install an implementation of the Message Passing Interface (MPI) standard, for example OpenMPI or Microsoft MPI.

 - in case of (Ubuntu) Linux, maybe necessary to install all libxcb tools too, like this: ```sudo apt-get install libxcb*```